 So, the logo you have as your Facebook profile photo might be a symbol-only or monogram-only version, while a logo you print on a T-shirt would be the “full” logo — though they’re different, they represent the same brand.

-Once you’ve designed and tested your logo, it’s finally time to put it to action.
+Once you’ve designed and tested your logo, it’s finally time to put it into action.
 After all, a beautifully designed logo isn’t valuable if it isn’t being applied to anything!
 Here are a few great places — online and offline — to get started:

 - Social media profile image and banner